 If you’ve always dreamed of being a film producer, now is your chance!
 Make a tax-deductible donation to help us with the completion of the film.
 Your donation contributes to making Mabel Dodge Luhan’s remarkable story accessible to many.

 Awakening in Taos is a made-in-New Mexico documentary intended for PBS distribution.
 It relates the untold story of Mabel Dodge Luhan, a remarkable woman; a writer and advocate for the arts, women’s rights and Native American culture.

 The story of Awakening In Taos is told through narration, historical photographs, paintings and individual interviews.
 We shot hours of conversations with art experts and families of the key characters.
 Please enjoy these unedited segments.

-Mabel Dodge Luhan, a powerful advocate of modernism arrived in Taos in 1917.
-Following on the heels of publicity generated by the Taos Society of Artists, Dodge became the next great publicist for Taos.
-Her articles came to the notice of New York modernist art critic, Henry McBride, who credits her with putting Taos on the map.
-She also wrote the first treatise on Taos artists, called simply Taos and Its Artists (1947).
+Mabel Dodge Luhan, a powerful example of the early Modern sensibility, arrived in Taos in 1917.
+Following on the heels of publicity generated by the Taos Society of Artists, Dodge became the next great advocate for the unique culture of Taos.
+New York’s Modern Art critic, Henry McBride, credits Dodge with bringing Taos to the East-Coast Modernists’ attention.
+Dodge also wrote the first book on the Taos artists, titled Taos and Its Artists (1947).